While definitely not homemade play dough connoisseurs, we’re pretty proud of our recipe for Dandelion Playdough.

 Next, mix the flour and salt together in a medium-sized bowl.
 Kids especially love helping measure, pour and stir!

 Slowly, add the dandelion liquid to your bowl of dry ingredients.
-Mix with a spoon and be prepared to eventually mix with your hands, too.
+Mix with a spoon and be prepared to eventually mix and knead with your hands, too.
 If needed: make your playdough the desired consistency by adding small amounts of additional flour.

 Now get to playing.
 When you’re finished, make sure to store your playdough in an airtight container or in a ziplock bag.

 Want to save this playdough activity for later?

 Pin an image and don’t forget to follow us on Pinterest.